 Tab.2.2.2: Xilinx Alveo U250 and U280 thermal limits specification three super logic regions (SLRs).
-The Tab 2.3, SLRO integrates an HBM controller to interface with the HBM2 subsystem through 32 pseudo-channels (PCs) each with direct access to 256 MB of storage (8 GB in total).
+The Tab 2.3, SLR0 integrates an HBM controller to interface with the HBM2 subsystem through 32 pseudo-channels (PCs) each with direct access to 256 MB of storage (8 GB in total).
 Each 256-bit PC operates at 450 MHz, yielding a maximum bandwidth of 14.4 GB/s.
 The full system can thus achieve a theoretical bandwidth of 460.8 GB/s.
-SLRO also connects to the host via 16 lanes of the PCI Express (PCIe) interface.
-SLRO and SLR1 each connect to 16 GB of DDR4 each.
+SLR0 also connects to the host via 16 lanes of the PCI Express (PCle) interface.
+SLR0 and SLR1 each connect to 16 GB of DDR4 (19.2 GB/s is the bandwidth of each bank).
 Finally, each region has up to 8 MB of PLRAM for fast access to small data sets.
 In the following, we will use the term global memory for the set of memories available on the board.
 The host must transfer data into the device global memory before they can be accessed by the FPGA logic [Soldavini,2022].